Belarus: DW correspondent detained during Minsk protests | DW | 27.03.2021

 Connolly, a German citizen who has press accreditation in Belarus, was held for around five hours at a police station before being released.

-DW had appealed to Belarusian authorities and the Belarusian ambassador in Berlin, Denis Sodorenko, to immediately release Connolly.
-The ambassador later informed DW that the journalist could be picked up at the police station by an employee of the German embassy in Minsk, without offering further explanation.
+DW had appealed to Belarusian authorities and the Belarusian ambassador in Berlin, Denis Sidorenko, to immediately release Connolly.
+The ambassador later informed DW that the journalist could be picked up at the police station by an employee of the German Embassy in Minsk, without offering further explanation.

 "It is scandalous that such methods are used to hinder the work of accredited journalists in Belarus," DW Director General Peter Limbourg said. " But we will not let it intimidate us in our efforts to deliver independent information to the people of Belarus."